Updated: June 02, 2018

 Q: Will you be offering a coach mentoring program?

 A: Yes.
-This is a unique opportunity for any SSC Registered Speed Skating Coach to join as a “Support Coach” at a registration fee of $600 (or $200/day) to become part of the Mentored Coaches Program.
+This is a unique opportunity for any SSC Registered Speed Skating Coach to join as a “Support Coach” at aaa early bird fee of $244 ending May 31.
+Regular registration fee of $400 (or $100/day) to become part of the Mentored Coaches Program.
 This unique mentoring opportunity will in turn benefit all participating coaches and their respective clubs for years to come.
 The Nagano Skate Institute will coordinate pairing & schedule of Mentored/Apprentice Coaches.
-Participants to the “Support Coach” program must be registered by April 30, 2018.
+Participants to the “Support Coach” program must be registered by May 31, 2018.
 Space is limited.

 Q: Will there be any surprises at Camp?